THE SECRETS OF THE FBI

 Inside the Secret Campaign Against Terror

-Kessler's balanced use of sources and unprecedented access, his skillful storytelling, and his grasp of the agency's inner-workings and history, make this a must-read for anyone who cares about the Global War on Terrorism. —The Stanford Review
+Kessler's balanced use of sources and unprecedented access, his skillful storytelling, and his grasp of the agency's inner-workings and history, make this a must-read for anyone who cares about the Global War on Terrorism.—Stanford Review

 THE BUREAU